-1. It's always, ALWAYS damp.
+1. It's always, ALWAYS damp

 My cloths are damp when I put them on, my bedsheets feel damp when I get into bed, the cushions at the table feel cold and damp, the floor is sticky.
 I hate the bed the most.
 The good news it that by the time it warms up it no longer feels damp.

 Aside from stinky bathrooms, there are wonderful odors the waft up from the bilge from time to time, and the general smell of mildrew coming from storage lockers.
 Hate it.

-4. Lack of hot water.
+4. Lack of hot water

 Our hot water comes from a 5-gallon electric hot water heater, or from a heat exchanger on the engine.
-We only have hot water when we are at the dock or under way.
-Showers any doing the dishes are a challenge.
-I've recently learned of these on-demand propane water heaters, and I'm considering installing one.
+We have hot water when we are at the dock or under way.
+Otherwise we can run our Honda 2000i generator at high speed for 30-minutes to get hot water.